 The fiber optic cables through which all off-campus data flows from Denton to the Internet and the other TWU campuses.

-Conclusion

 LOOKING FORWARD

 Produced by Christopher Johnson & Heather Davis Business Systems Analysts, Office of Technology Photography by Ashley Kauschinger, MFA in Photography www.ashleykauschinger.com Copyright © 2014 Texas Woman's University All rights reserved Please Recycle.
 Printed in the USA.
+This document is for informational purposes only.
+THIS DOCUMENT IS PROVIDED "AS IS" WITH NO WARRANTIES WHATSOEVER, INCLUDING ANY WARRANTY OF MERCHANTABILITY, NON-INFRINGEMENT OF INTELLECTUAL PROPERTY RIGHTS, FITNESS FOR ANY PARTICULAR PURPOSE, OR ANY WARRANTY OTH-ERWISE ARISING OUT OF ANY PROPOSAL, SPECIFICATION OR SAMPLE.
+Texas Woman's University assumes no responsibility for any errors contained in this document and has no liabilities or obligations for any damages arising from or in connection with the use of this document.
+No license, express or implied, by estoppel or otherwise, to any intellectual property rights granted herein.
 The process of creating this annual report was full of rich experiences that served to strengthen the Office of Technology's relationships and services.
 The 2013 year was a great success and this report highlights only a small selection of accomplishments and innovations.
 With 2013 already behind us, the 2014 year projects are even more ambitious.
 The word cloud below attempts to illustrate a number of meaningful projects that are underway in 2014.